BayAreaMetro/travel-model-one/utilities/express-lane-prices/README.md

 --------------------
 # Tools for processing express lane "Trip Transaction reports"
 --------------------
-In Nov 2023, we calcualted express lane toll per mile using the following materials from Bay Area Toll Authority (BATA).
+In Nov 2023, we calculated the express lane toll per mile using the following materials from the MTC Field Operations and Asset Management section

 For MTC internal staff, see the communications here: Box\EL Pricing Data March 2023\RE Express lane pricing data for 2023.msg